Tiergarten: Communication

 Inter-Vehicle Communication

-This second part describes the TiergartenVehicle and TiergartenRSU applications which are used for inter-vehicle communication in more detail.
+This part describes the RoadSideUnitApp and MessageReceivingApp in more detail, which are used for inter-vehicle communication.
 As a coarse overview, the RoadSideUnitApp application sends out a defined message at a fixed interval.
-These messages are received and written to the log file by the VehicleReceivingApp application.
+These messages are received and written to the log file by the MessageReceivingApp application.

 Receiving the V2X messages